-Austin's utility was successful in doing this through a variety of actions and policies, including the encouragement of conservation,

-Figure 1a.
-Historical carbon emissions with two potential pathways for the future green buildings, district cooling, and education of the building trades (electricians, builders, plumbers, contractors).
+Austin's utility was successful in doing this through a variety of actions and policies, including the encouragement of conservation, green buildings, district cooling, and education of the building trades (electricians, builders, plumbers, contractors).

-Note: Our currency protocolo part (docted pack line) will probably lead to at least a triping of atmospheric carbon dioxide (CO2) relative to its preindustrial concentration, while keeping emissions flat (solid line) would put us on track to avoid a doubling of CO2.
+NOTE: Our currently predicted path (dotted black line) will probably lead to at least a tripling of atmospheric carbon cloxide (CO2) relative to its preindustrial concentration, while keeping emissions flat (solid line) would put us on track to avoid a doubling of CO2.